Suuperbot/hubot-satanize/README.md

 hubot satanize

-You will get a link of a nice song on spotify
+You will get a link of a nice song on spotify.